payamparvizi/Crazyflie_RL/README.md

-# Reinforcement Learning with Bitcraze Crazyflie 2.1
+# Reinforcement Learning with Proximal Policy Optimization (PPO) algorithm for the Bitcraze Crazyflie 2.1

 ## Overview